gfis/dbat/README.md

 The servlet bundled with this application reads and interpretes XML specifications of queries and generates a HTML form that contains the result table.
 There are elements for parameter input fields, and for the insert/delete/update features of a simple web-based form application.

+The Dbat wiki has been moved over to http://www.teherba.org/dbat www.teherba.org/dbat.

+Please write to dr.georg.fischer@gmail.com if you desire write access there.